mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 different ways of changing the assumptions of the theorem, and to ask how it breaks down (or generalizes).
 For instance:

-_Q: Why does the proof that complex normal matrics are diagonalizable fail for real matrices?_
+_Q: Why does the proof that complex normal matrices are diagonalizable fail for real matrices?_

 _A: It may not be possible to find an eigenvector for the matrix,